marekolsak/marek-build/README.md

 The symlinks pointing to home will work for all apps except GDM because GDM doesn't run as root and the user home directory typically doesn't have o+x, so GDM won't be able to see Mesa (i.e. the graphical UI won't start).

 The solution is to move the Mesa build directory elsewhere, like `/opt/mesa` owned by the user, and point both `/usr/lib/...files` and `$HOME/.../mesa/build` to it where `$HOME/.../mesa/build` is also a symlink.
 Then just build Mesa and GDM will see it.

+The other issue that may come up is that apps confined by AppArmor won't be able to access `/opt/mesa`.
+The workaround is to add `/opt/mesa/** r,` to the AppArmor profiles for such apps.

 Setup commands:

 ```bash
 sudo mkdir /opt/mesa /opt/mesa32